satcar77/tech-interview-problems/README.md

 ### Medium
 342. Implement a data structure which carries out the following operations without resizing the underlying array:
+- add(value): Add a value to the set of values.
+- check(value): Check whether a value is in the set.
 The check method may return occasional false positives (in other words, incorrectly identifying an element as part of the set), but should always correctly identify a true element.

 343. You are given n numbers as well as n probabilities that sum up to 1.
 Write a function